Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: PROVOTYPE DESIGN

-\item \textbf{Disruption Content:} While Adventure introduces randomness, Disruption takes a more intentional approach to "breaking the bubble" by delivering content that challenges users’ typical interests, beliefs, and habits.
-Unlike random exploration, Disruption indeed leverages user data but surfaces deliberately different content to provoke reflection and broaden perspectives.
-The name \textit{Disruption} is intentionally strong: it cautions users that enabling this feature could surface uncomfortable or even offensive content (e.g., in debates or news), prompting careful review and intentional use.
-Users can adjust the Disruption Frequency, ranging from completely off (for those who prefer no disturbance) to gentle nudges (e.g., one in fifty posts), noticeable mixes (one in ten), or bold shifts (every post diverging from the usual feed) (see Figure \ref{fig:cd}-2A).
-To maintain comfort and agency, disruption can be limited to selected topics, such as political views, cultural content (e.g., from unfamiliar regions), or industry topics (cross-domain inspiration), allowing users to choose where they wish to encounter challenges (see Figure \ref{fig:cd}-2B).
-Like Adventure, a Disruption Time option enables scheduling these experiences during specific windows (see Figure \ref{fig:cd}-2C).
-This feature creates opportunities for meaningful exposure to difference and diversity while giving users granular control over when and how they step beyond their algorithmic comfort zones.
+\textbf{Disruption Content:} Whereas Adventure introduces randomness, Disruption takes a more intentional approach to “break the bubble” by delivering content that challenges users’ typical interests, beliefs, or habits.
+Unlike random exploration, Disruption still uses user data but selects diverging content to provoke reflection and broaden perspectives.
+The strong name \textit{Disruption} signals that it may surface uncomfortable or even offensive content (e.g., political debates or opposing views), prompting more deliberate engagement.
+Users can adjust the Disruption Frequency from completely off (for those who prefer no disturbance) to gentle nudges (one in fifty posts), noticeable mixes (one in ten), or bold shifts (every post diverging from the usual feed) (see Figure \ref{fig:cd}-2A).
+To maintain comfort and agency, disruption can be limited to specific topics, such as political views, cultural content (e.g., from unfamiliar regions), or industry topics (for cross-domain inspiration), allowing users to choose where they welcome challenges (see Figure \ref{fig:cd}-2B).
+Similar to Adventure, users can schedule Disruption during particular windows (see Figure \ref{fig:cd}-2C).
+These mechanisms provide meaningful, user-directed guidance on when and how to step beyond algorithmic comfort zones for difference and diversity.

-\item \textbf{Content Tagging:} This feature labels special content (adventure or disruption) for users to distinguish it from regular recommendations.
-It can also be disabled, in which case all content appears unlabeled.
-When enabled, small icons mark such posts to signal their category.
-Clicking the icon opens a brief "why you see this" explanation to help understand the system’s reasoning and the diversity behind this content, with quick access to learn more or adjust settings for that content type (see Figure \ref{fig:cd}-3).
-In doing so, the feature improves system transparency and surfaces backend settings, streamlining immediate in-feed access.
-We excluded feedback options for this function, as adventure and disruption aim to expose surprising or challenging content, and feedback could inadvertently suppress these experiences and undermine the exploratory and reflective value.
+\textbf{Content Tagging:} Users can optionally label Adventure or Disruption content in the feed to distinguish them from regular recommendations, adding a layer of disclosure and control absent from existing exploration spaces.
+When enabled, clicking the label opens a brief \textit{“Why You're Seeing This”} explanation for the reasoning and diversity behind this content, with quick access to adjust related settings (see Figure \ref{fig:cd}-3).
+This design enhances system transparency and streamlines access to backend settings from feeds.
+We intentionally omit feedback mechanisms here as Adventure and Disruption are meant to preserve surprise and challenge, but feedback could inadvertently suppress diversity and counteract exploratory value by reinforcing preference loops.